JustinDuIt/Arduino-Pill-Dispenser/README.md

 # Automated Pill Dispenser

 ## Overview
 An Arduino-based pill dispenser that uses a Force-Sensitive Resistor (FSR) and servo motor to manage medication scheduling with a musical alarm.
+Here is the link to the website: https://epbmimbo1hftzsni.vercel.app/.

 ## Features
 - Alarm triggers every 12 hours